trevor-dolby-at-ibm-com/ace-submodule-app1/README-jenkins.md

 ## Getting started with the pipeline

-This repo relies on having the `ace-minimal` docker container image already built, using files and instructions from https://github.com/trevor-dolby-at-ibm-com/ace-docker/tree/main/experimental to achieve this.
+This repo by default on having the `ace-minimal` docker container image already built, using files and instructions from https://github.com/trevor-dolby-at-ibm-com/ace-docker/tree/main/experimental to achieve this.
+There is also a "no-docker" variant that expects ACE to be installed on the Jenkins system, which can be useful for single-node prototype testing.

 The pipeline can be constructed from the main repositories without forking them, but it may be a good idea to change "GitHub API usage" under "Configure System" in the Jenkins settings